 Find out more about self-isolation and what you need to do.

-If NHS Test and Trace have alerted you to self-isolate, you could be eligible for a support payment of £500.
+If NHS Test and Trace have alerted you or your child to self-isolate, you could be eligible for a support payment of £500.
 You'll be eligible if you:

 - are employed or self-employed